-The situation of padel Generally differs from country to country, and as you can imagine, this also applies to booking tracks.
+The situation of padel generally differs from one country to another, and as you might expect, this also concerns the reservation of courts.

 Indeed, if in Norway we only reserve our slopes two days in advance on average, in Belgium we generally do it 8.5 days before our game!
 The Netherlands and Germany come close behind, as can be seen in the results of the Playtomic/Deloitte study.

-Why are these three neighbors the ones where you reserve your leads the most in advance?
-First, we can cite the cultural aspect.
-Indeed, in the Netherlands in particular, people are used to planning their activities well in advance, so it is the same with the padel.
+Why are these three neighbours the ones where you book your tracks the most in advance?
+Firstly, we can mention the cultural aspect.
+Indeed, in the Netherlands in particular, people are used to planning their activities well in advance, so it is the same with padel.

-The second reason is obviously the lack of land.
-Demand has soared in some places that there aren't enough tracks to satisfy the cravings for padel inhabitants who must therefore reserve their tracks well in advance to ensure that they can play a game.
+The second reason is obviously the lack of courts.
+Demand has exploded so much in some places that there are not enough courts to satisfy the padel desires of residents who must therefore reserve their courts well in advance to ensure they can play a game.

 And with clubs that have recorded a 25 to 30% increase in their bookings, fans of the activity hope that the number of tracks will quickly increase.
 Problem, the cost of land often makes investments difficult...